Find Nursing Colleges

 New York, NY

-A rank of #3 on this year’s list means New York University is a great place for nursing students working on their master’s degree.
-Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.
+The excellent master’s degree programs at New York University helped the school earn the #3 place on this year’s ranking of the best nursing schools in New York.
+Located in the large city of New York, NYU is a private not-for-profit college with a fairly large student population.

 On average, nursing graduates from NYU take out $80,687 in student loans while working on their Master's Degree.